 Okay, maybe this isn't the first "step," you were expecting, but it's important to understand why you should keep your images organized.

 Before you start renaming everything and setting up folders in Hub, think about your end goal.
 Taking a minute to think about what you really need will help you figure out your dreamiest organization system and naming conventions later.

 Improving your workflow - unedited vs. edited images, for instance.

 Sorting personal and business images.

 Building your brand, and needing to keep essential assets, campaign images, etc. organized.

 Working on images for a variety of clients and wanting (see: needing) to keep their jobs separated.

 2. Get all of your images in one place

 It’s usually a good idea to make sure you have all of the ingredients before you start cooking, and the same idea applies to photo organization.
 Rounding up the images already on your computer, a flash drive, your phone, etc., makes it easier to see exactly what you’re working with and develop a winning system.

-You may want to round up those tactile photos as well, and scan them to create digital files (maybe those old family photos you want to restore, relics from the days when disposable cameras reigned supreme, grade school class photos, etc.).
+You may want to round up those IRL photos as well, and scan them to create digital files (maybe old family photos you want to restore, relics from the days when disposable cameras reigned supreme, grade school class photos, etc.).